Carson Kelly Player Props: Diamondbacks vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals' 4.50 team ERA ranks 21st among all league pitching staffs.
+- The Cardinals have the 22nd-ranked team ERA among all league pitching staffs (4.52).

-- Cardinals pitchers combine to allow 96 home runs (one per game), the first-fewest in the league.
+- The Cardinals surrender the first-fewest home runs in baseball (97 total, one per game).

-- The righty last pitched on Tuesday, July 4 against the Miami Marlins, when he threw 3 1/3 innings, allowing four earned runs while giving up seven hits.
+- The left-hander's last appearance came on Friday against the Chicago Cubs, when he went five innings, surrendering one earned run while allowing three hits.

-- The 41-year-old has an ERA of 7.66, with 4.9 strikeouts per nine innings, in 11 games this season.
-Opposing hitters have a .362 batting average against him.
+- The 32-year-old has amassed an ERA of 4.67, with 8.8 strikeouts per nine innings, in 21 games this season.
+Opponents are batting .280 against him.

 © 2023 Data Skrive.
 All rights reserved.